magnetikonline/web-server-install-ubuntu-12.04/install.md

 - `$ sudo cp /etc/rsyslog.conf /etc/rsyslog.conf.pkg`
 - Update `/etc/rsyslog.conf` in place
 - `$ sudo stop rsyslog && sudo start rsyslog`
-- Test services are logging as required and log rotations function correctly
+- Test services are logging as required and log rotations function correctly.

 ### Crontab
 - **Note:** I prefer to have all cron jobs located in a single `/etc/crontab` rather than using `/etc/cron(daily|weekly|monthly)`.